-Roast Chicken Is One of My Favorite Meals
+Roast Chicken Breasts Is One of My Favorite Meals

-The one tool you really need for precision roasting is an instant read thermometer.
-Don’t be intimidated by roasting.
-A good friend from Park City, Utah who does not spend a lot of time in the kitchen gave me this recipe.
-It is quick, easy and absolutely delicious.
+The one tool you need for precision roasting is an instant-read thermometer.
+But don't be intimidated by roasting.
+A good friend from Park City, Utah, who only spends a little time in the kitchen, gave me this recipe.
+It is quick, easy, and delicious.

 Reluctant Gourmet's Tips

-- You can substitute 1 tablespoon of fresh rosemary leaves with 1 tsp. of dried, but fresh is better in this dish.
-If you must use dried rosemary.
+- You can substitute one tablespoon of fresh rosemary leaves with 1 tsp. of dried, but fresh is better in this dish if you use dried rosemary.

-- Put the dried leaves in the palm of your hand and crush them with the the thumb of your other hand.
-This will "bruise" the leaves, releasing more of the essential oils, and more essential oil equals more flavor.
+- Put the dried leaves in the palm of your hand and crush them with the thumb of your other hand.
+This will "bruise" the leaves, releasing more essential oils, which equals more flavor.

-- Any brine-cured black olives can be substituted for Kalamata and remember to tell your guests there are pits so they don't break a tooth.
-If you want to pit them yourself to avoid any dental mishaps, use a cherry pitter.
+- Any brine-cured black olives can be substituted for Kalamata, and remember to tell your guests there are pits so they don't break a tooth.
+Use a cherry pitter if you want to pit them yourself to avoid any dental mishaps.

 Roast Chicken with Tomatoes, Potatoes and Olives